Codimension two souls and cancellation phenomena: On classifying smooth manifolds via surgery

-where any three consecutive terms in the sequence form a fibration, and where $BF$ is the classifying space for stable fiber homotopy equivalence classes of spherical fibrations.
-Applying to the sequence the functor of homotopy classes of maps from a cell complex $X$ yields exact sequence of abelian groups:
+in which any three consecutive terms form a fibration and $F/O$ is the space which previously appeared in the surgery exact sequence.
+If $X$ is a space and we apply the covariant homotopy class functor $A~~\rightsquigarrow~~[X,A]$ to this fibration sequence, we obtain an exact sequence of abelian groups

 where the groups $[X, F]$ and $[X,BF]$ are finite if $X$ is a finite complex.
+We shall also use standard facts on homotopy groups of $O$, $F$ and $F/O$, and the image of the $J$-homomorphism $O\to F$, all of which can be found in~\cite{Ada-J-IV, Hus, Levine83, Ran-book, Tod}.